Achievable logoAchievable logo

 Settlement

-Several protocols are followed behind the scenes after a common stock trade executes.
-Settlement refers to the day the stock is “officially” in the buyer’s possession.
-Most trades execute through regular-way settlement, which occurs on the first business day after the transaction (known as T+1 - trade date plus one business day).
-Make sure you don’t count weekends or holidays towards settlement time frames, as settlement only occurs over business days.
+Most trades use regular-way settlement, which occurs on the first business day after the transaction (known as T+1: trade date plus one business day).
+Don’t count weekends or holidays when you’re calculating settlement time frames - settlement is based on business days.

-We’ll learn more about the “behind the scenes” activity involving settlement in a future chapter.
+We’ll learn more about the behind-the-scenes activity involving settlement in a future chapter.

 The stock market

 Issuers can raise significant capital (money) by offering securities like common stock to investors in the primary market.
 The most notable primary market transaction is the IPO (initial public offering), which is the first time an issuer sells its shares to the general public.
-Primary market transactions are also known as issuer transactions, which occur when the issuer collects the proceeds from a sale of securities.

 Key points